irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 # Kingpin (0/5):

 ### Changes Summary
-Same as with armorer, this deck is here to let you know that it was not changes.
-Description were updated for card #1 and #9 to fix incorrect values and let you know that kills refill 1 second for the cooldown.
+Same as with armorer, this deck is here to let you know that it has no changes.
+Descriptions were updated for card #1 and #9 to fix incorrect values and let you know that kills refill 1 second for the cooldown.

 ### Build(s) to try
 Barebone skills - https://pd2builder.netlify.app